Student Loan News

 More questions?
 Visit Federal Student Aid’s debt relief FAQs.

 The Department of Education announced last week that it will begin transferring PSLF student loan accounts from FedLoan Servicing to MOHELA.
-The first group of borrowers can expect the transition to occur in early July, with transfers happening through the summer.
+The first group of borrowers can expect the transition to occur in early July, with transfers happening through the summer and fall.

 Borrowers will receive five notices as their accounts are transferred to prepare for and monitor the transfer.
 For your PSLF records, make sure you download and save everything from FedLoan Servicing’s website before the transfer, including: